tdilauro/Simplified-wiki/Resources.md

 * A nypl.org username and password
 * A library card barcode and PIN

-To use Jason's analogy, the username/password is your account on a bank website, and the barcode/PIN is your ATM card.
+To use an analogy from Jason Varghese, the username/password is your account on a bank website, and the barcode/PIN is your ATM card.
 We are developing an "ATM", so our primary authentication mechanism will be barcode/PIN.

 #### Barcode authentication